-Properly covered, with clear demarcation and signage to avoid disturbance.
-7.4 Long-term fertility depends on maintaining the structure, organic matter content, nutrient status and microbiological health of the soil.
-Nutrient efficiency should take account of the age of plantations and soil conditions.
-The nutrient recycling strategy should include any use of biomass for by-products or energy production and should drive to minimise in-organic fertiliser use.
-7.5 Techniques that minimise soil erosion are well known and should be adopted, where appropriate.
-These should include practices such as ground cover management, biomass recycling, terracing, and natural regeneration or restoration instead of replanting.
+Criterion (new) Guidance 7.4 Long-term fertility depends on maintaining the structure, organic matter content, nutrient status and microbiological health of the soil.
+Nutrient efficiency shall take account of the age of plantations and soil conditions.
+The nutrient recycling strategy shall include any use of biomass for by-products or energy production and shall drive to minimise in-organic fertiliser use.
+7.5 Techniques that minimise soil erosion are well known and shall be adopted, where appropriate.
+These shall include practices such as ground cover management, biomass recycling, terracing, and natural regeneration or restoration instead of replanting.
 7.6 These activities can be linked to the SEIA (see Criterion 3.4) but need not be done by independent experts.
-Soil suitability maps or soil surveys should be appropriate to the scale of operation and should include information on soil types, topography, hydrology, rooting depth, moisture availability, stoniness and fertility to ensure long-term sustainability of the development.
-Soils requiring appropriate practices should be identified (see Criteria 7.6 and 7.7).
-This information should be used to plan planting programmes, etc. Measures should be planned to minimise erosion through appropriate use of heavy machinery, terracing on slopes, appropriate road construction, rapid establishment of cover, protection of riverbanks, etc. Areas located within the plantation perimeters that are considered unsuitable for long-term oil palm cultivation should be delineated in plans and included in operations for conservation or rehabilitation as appropriate (see Criteria 7.6 and 7.7).
+Soil suitability maps or soil surveys shall be appropriate to the scale of operation and shall include information on soil types, topography, hydrology, rooting depth, moisture availability, stoniness and fertility to ensure long-term sustainability of the development.
+Soils requiring appropriate practices shall be identified (see Criteria 7.6 and 7.7).
+This information shall be used to plan planting programmes, etc. Measures shall be planned to minimise erosion through appropriate use of heavy machinery, terracing on slopes, appropriate road construction, rapid establishment of cover, protection of riverbanks, etc. Areas located within the plantation perimeters that are considered unsuitable for long-term oil palm cultivation shall be delineated in plans and included in operations for conservation or rehabilitation as appropriate (see Criteria 7.6 and 7.7).
 Assessing soil suitability is also important for smallholders, particularly where there are significant numbers operating in a particular location.
-Information should be collected on soil suitability by the unit of certification if planning to purchase FFB) from potential developments of Independent Smallholders in a particular location.
-The unit of certification should assess this information and provide information to Independent Smallholders on soil suitability, and/or in conjunction with relevant government/public institutions and other organisations (including NGOs) provide information in order to assist Independent Smallholders to grow oil palm sustainably.
-7.7 The unit of certification is encouraged to map the peatlands within the supply base to enable monitoring and promotion of BMPs.